geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

 <img src="../img/adding-widgets/wid-layers-list.jpg" class="ms-docimage"  style="max-width:400px;"/>

-It's now possible to toggle the layer visibility, and set layers transparency.
+It's now possible to toggle the layer visibility, and set layers transparency (more information in [Display options](toc.md#display-options-in-panel) section).
 Furthermore, by selecting it, new buttons are added to the toolbar allowing to:

 * Zoom to layers <img src="../img/button/zoom-layer.jpg" class="ms-docbutton"/>